Language

 Worth noting: FaceTec is a specialist biometric technology provider, not a classic identity verification or age verification platform.

 FaceTec is strongest when biometric security is the main requirement.
-Their age checks are built around its 3D FaceMap technology.
-During a 3D liveness session, the user completes a short video-selfie, and FaceTec creates a 3D FaceMap from standard device cameras.
+Age checks are built around their 3D FaceMap technology.
+During a 3D liveness session, the user records a short video selfie, and FaceTec creates a 3D FaceMap from the device's standard cameras.
 The same biometric capture can support liveness detection, face matching, and anonymous age estimation without requiring a photo ID by default.

 For full age assurance and identity verification workflows, it may need to sit alongside document verification, policy orchestration, and market-specific compliance logic.